retsyx/amity/README.md

 When active, all the buttons should behave as expected for the selected activity.
 For example, when using a PlayStation, the directional buttons navigate the PlayStation interface, select selects, back/menu backs out, and volume controls control the audio device.
 Touchpad swipes can also be used.
 This is especially important for Gen 1 remotes without directional buttons.

 On a Gen 2, or later, remote press the power button to end the activity and put the system in standby.
-On Gen 1 remotes, triple tap (not press) on the touchpad to signal a power button press, to end the activity, and put the system in standby.
+On Gen 1 remotes, triple tap (not press) on the touchpad to signal a power button press to end the activity, and put the system in standby.

 On a Gen 2, or later, remote press the power button, and one of the activity selection buttons (select, and directional) at the same time, to jump directly from one activity to another, without putting the system in standby.